aplteam/GitHubAPIv3/README.md

 # GitHubAPIv3

-## Experimental

-This project is not much more than an experiment.
-Currently I have no intention to put work into this since it appears that having GitBash installed is enough for an APL programmer.

-Of course things might change...

 ## Overview

-This class offers methods useful to communicate with GitHub's API version 3 from Dyalog APL.
+GitHubAPIv3 provides methods for seamless communication with GitHub using its API version 3, which utilizes a RESTful interface.

-Note that version 3 is the last version of that API that uses REST.
-See `GitHubAPIGraphQL` for using a later version of the API.
+Please note that API version 3 is the last version to employ REST.
+To work with a later version of the API, refer to GitHubAPIGraphQL.

-So far this class comes with a selection of methods useful to collect information about repositories and releases.
-In particular these methods allow you to check whether a better version of a program is available, and to download it if you wish so.
+This class currently offers a selection of methods that are valuable for retrieving information about repositories and releases, among other things.
+Notably, these methods enable you to check for the availability of an updated version of a program, and download it if desired.
+Instantiating `GitHubAPIv3` is a prerequisite for utilizing these methods.

-Those methods require GitHubAPIv3 to be instanciated.
-That might seem like overkill because right now there is only one constructor requiring the owner's name, but with the implementation of OAuth that will change.
+There are also some shared method:

-In addition there is one shared method: `CastTagname2Number`; it takes a tag name and returns a number from it by making certain assumptions.
-This is useful for version comparison.
+* `CastTagname2Number` takes a tag name and derives a corresponding number based on certain assumptions.
+This is useful for version comparisons ("greater than..")

-See `]adoc GitHubAPIv3` for details from within Dyalog.
+* `GetRateLimits` provides information about the limitations imposed by GitHub's API

+For detailed information from within Dyalog, refer to `]ADoc GitHubAPIv3`.

 ## Usage example

-The following code shows how to use the GitHubAPIv3 class:
+The following code demonstrates the usage of the `GitHubAPIv3` class:

 ```
 OnCheckForUpdates←{
      G←#.GitHubAPIv3
+    ⍝G.personal_access_token←'<MyAccessToken>'
+     version←'1.0.0'  ⍝ Current version used
      myGitAPI←⎕NEW G(,⊂'aplteam')
-     (rc more ns)←myGitAPI.GetLatestRelease'Meddy'
-     0≠rc:0⊣TellErrorWhileCheckingForBetterVersion more
+     data←myGitAPI.GetLatestReleaseInfo'Meddy'
-     gitVersion←G.CastTagname2Number ns.tag_name
+     gitVersion←G.CastTagname2Number data.tag_name
      gitVersion≤⌊G.CastTagname2Number 1⊃Version:0⊣TellIsUp2Date ⍬
-     msg←⊂'There is a better version available on GitHub: ',1↓ns.tag_name
+     msg←⊂'There is a better version available on GitHub: ',1↓data.tag_name
      msg,←'' 'Would you like to download the new version?'
-     0=#.Dialogs.YesOrNo msg:0
+     0=#.CommTools.YesOrNo msg:0
-     0⊣#.APLTreeUtils.GoToWebPage ns.zipball_url
+     0⊣#.APLTreeUtils2.GoToWebPage data.zipball_url
  }
 ```
+Note that there is also a CheckForUpdate method that takes a repository name and a version number (typically the currently installed/used version).
+It returns an empty vector if no better version is available, or the better version number.

+## Authentication and authorisation

+At present, authentication and authorization are not necessary since all methods are read-only.

+However, two potential scenarios may require attention to authentication and authorization:

+* Addition of methods in future versions that require write access (e.g., `CreateIssue` and similar operations)
+* Severe limitations on the number of requests per hour without authentication/authorization

+To address these scenarios, you must create a personal access token on the GitHub website and assign it to the instance property "personal_access_token".

 ## Versioning

-`CastTagname2Number` assumes something like `v1.2.3` or `v1.2.3.4`.
+The `CastTagname2Number` method accepts input in the format `v1.2.3` or `v1.2.3.4`.

 Some examples:

 ```
+   1002       ←→ G.CastTagname2Number 'v0.1.2'
  102003       ←→ G.CastTagname2Number 'v1.2.3'
 1202003       ←→ G.CastTagname2Number 'v12.2.3'
  102003.00004 ←→ G.CastTagname2Number 'v1.2.3.4'